UrbanCode/Deploy-docs/docs/com.udeploy.admin.doc/topics/security_auth.md

 -   **[Creating users manually](../../com.udeploy.admin.doc/topics/security_user_create.md)**
 You can manually create users on the server for internal security and SSO type authentication realms.
 -   **[Editing user information manually](../../com.udeploy.admin.doc/topics/security_user_edit.md)**
-You can manually edit the stored name, email address, and password for user accounts on the server for internal security and SSO type authentication realms.
+You can manually edit the stored name, email address, and password for user accounts on the server for internal security realms.
+For an SSO authentication realm, name and email address are passed in via HTTP headers \(for example, from an HTTP proxy that is translating Kerberos tokens into HTTP headers\).
 -   **[Importing LDAP users](../../com.udeploy.admin.doc/topics/security_user_import.md)**
 On the server, LDAP authentication realm users are imported from external LDAP systems.
 -   **[Updating LDAP users](../../com.udeploy.admin.doc/topics/security_user_update.md)**